Robert J. Bentley: Drugs

 Bentley has called for strengthening penalties for drug-related crimes, but he has expressed support for rehabilitation for non-violent criminals, such as drug offenders.
 He has pledged to fight opioid addiction and drug use.

 Education

-He has supported moment-of-silence and teacher spanking laws.
+Bentley has supported moment-of-silence and teacher spanking laws.
 He has advocated for more power to local school boards to make decisions.

 Environment and energy

-He supports off-shore drilling and the oil and gas industries.
+Bentley supports off-shore drilling and the oil and gas industries.
 He believes the primary value of forests is economic and job related.
-He has stated that Gulf State Park is economically & environmentally sustainable.
+He has claimed that Gulf State Park is economically & environmentally sustainable.

 Foreign policy

-He supported a suit of federal government to reform Refugee Resettlement Act.
+Bentley supported a suit of federal government to reform Refugee Resettlement Act.

 Jobs

 Bentley refused to accept his gubernatorial salary until the state unemployment level reached 5.2%.
 In a June 2013 analysis by The Business Journal looking at 45 of the country's 50 governors by their job creation record, Bentley was ranked at number 36 (tied).
 The five governors omitted from the analysis all assumed office in 2013.
 The ranking was based on a comparison of the annual private sector growth rate in all 50 states using data from the U.S. Bureau of Labor Statistics.
 According to his official website, in Bentley's first three years in office, Alabama gained nearly 60,000 jobs, and in addition, Governor Bentley had recruited over 55,000 new, future jobs.